researcher4ever/Vending_Machine/README.md

 # Vending_Machine
-Vending Machine hardware implementation using verilog
+Vending Machine hardware implementation using verilog from scratch.